-Emmett became the first chaplain in 1965 at the TDC Central Unit in Sugarland, Texas.
+Emmett became the first chaplain in 1965 at the Invoice #12001 Macbook Air 13 A1466 2013 2014 2015 LCD LED Screen Assembly TESTED Grd A K8 Installation of new screen assembly receipt will be emailed.
+Central Unit in Sugarland, Texas.
 He completed his clinical pastoral education while chaplain there.
-He was relocated to the Eastham Unit in Weldon, Texas as the units first chaplain in 1967.
-During his early years at the Eastham Unit, he decided to go back to graduate school to obtain a masters degree in Criminal Justice at Sam Houston State University in Huntsville Texas.
+He was relocated to the Eastham Unit in Weldon, Texas as the unit’s first chaplain in 1967.
+During his early years at the Eastham Unit, he decided to go back to graduate school to obtain a master’s degree in criminal justice at Sam Houston State University in Huntsville, Texas.

 Emmett Solomon’s legacy continues through RJMN Texas, its volunteers, and every organization carrying the message of smart evidence-based practices.
 We at RJMN Texas are honored to walk the pathway of integrity created by the service and heart of our beloved founder.